idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

         use dataverse feeds;

         connect feed my_feed to dataset RssDataset;

+The following statements activate the feed and start the dataflow:

+        use dataverse feeds;

+        start feed my_feed;

 The following statements show the latest data from the data set, and disconnect the feed from the data set.